 What to Expect at the Interview?

 Be prepared.
 Try to get some idea of the format of the interview in advance, will there be more than one person interviewing?
 Will there be any tests?
-(This can often happen in larger organisations, where you may have a combined interview with aptitude tests - which are often timed with a stopwatch, presentations or psychometric testing etc. This type of candidate assessment is often referred to as an assessment centre.
-An assessment centre can take up a big chunk of your day - bear it in mind!).
+In larger corporations, you may have a combined interview with aptitude tests—which are often timed with a stopwatch, presentations or psychometric testing, etc. This type of candidate assessment is often referred to as an assessment centre.
+An assessment centre can take up a big chunk of your day—bear it in mind!